olutosinbanjo/Hello_World_dpcpp/README.md

 </p>

-From the inmage shown above,
+From the image shown above,

     Let A be a container of the indexes of individual string values (total index = 12).